Rishthegreat/Notes/MachineLearning/Deep Learning/Convolutional Neural Networks.md

 	- You take the Feature Detector aka Kernel aka Filter and apply it to the image
 		- Usually the Filter is 3 x 3 but some use 5 x 5, etc
 	- You match the 3 by 3 sqaure to the filter to see if the pixels match
-		- The number of pixels that match up is the nuber you put in the feature map
+		- The number of pixels that match up is the nuber you put in the feature map aka convulved feature aka activation map
-	- The stri
+	- The stride is the number of pixels that you move then you take the next set of pixels to compare
+	- The goal of this step is to make the image smaller